 - Creamy polenta

-If you try this veggie stew recipe, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this veggie stew recipe, be sure to leave a comment below!

 - 2 tablespoons olive oil